The Gateway-Client function combines programming and also the user interface of the individual Miniservers.

 Each miniserver is also assigned program pages in the same color:

-Next, we will use a simple example to program the lighting in two rooms.
+A simple example will demonstrate programming the lighting in two rooms.

-Miniserver A and the kitchen are on the first floor.
+Miniserver A controls the kitchen on the first floor, and Miniserver B controls the bedroom on the second floor.

-Sensors and actuators of the two rooms are therefore connected to different miniserver.
+The sensors and actuators for the two rooms are therefore connected to different Miniservers.

-We now insert the light control for the kitchen on the program page of Miniserver A:
+The light control for the kitchen is added on the program page of Miniserver A:

 Now, when the lighting in a room is switched on by button press or movement, only the associated miniserver is involved.